percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --slave-info

    This option is useful when backing up a replication slave server.
 It prints the binary log position of the master server.
-It also writes this information to the :file:`xtrabackup_slave_info` file as a ``CHANGE MASTER`` command.
+It also writes the binary log coordinates to the :file:`xtrabackup_slave_info` file as a ``CHANGE MASTER`` command.
 A new slave for this master can be set up by starting a slave server on this backup and issuing a ``CHANGE MASTER`` command with the binary log position saved in the :file:`xtrabackup_slave_info` file.

 .. option:: --ssl